idleberg/vite-plugin-multiserver/README.md

 ### Options

 > [!TIP]
-> Accepts both, a single options object or an array of many.
+> The options can be provided as both, a single options object or an array of many.

 The default options are currently a subset of the Vite server options: